Brutal Facts – No Need to Ask

 Join us for a one-day interactive learning experience which will transform your understanding of how major gifts are actually secured.

-guided by Bill Bruty who has over 40 years of fundraising experience for causes all
+You will be guided by Bill Bruty who has over 40 years of fundraising experience for causes all over the world.

 As a result of this session, you will be able to: